Geometric insights into robust portfolio construction: Conclusions

-Using fund separation theorems the global minimum variance portfolio can be factored from the optimal portfolio (\ref{eq:minriskgear5}).
-Geometrically there is now a tension between the gearing, the alpha direction, and the impact of poor conditioning.
+Using fund separation theorems the global minimum variance portfolio can be factored from the optimal portfolio Eqn.(\ref{eq:minriskgear5}).
+Geometrically there is now a tension between the gearing, the $\ve \alpha$ direction, and the impact of poor conditioning.
 However, the global minimum variance portfolio is shown to be purely a function of the covariance matrix, and is a fully invested portfolio that sums to one; it's gearing can be managed separately from the minimisation of the $\ve \alpha$-angle.
 This key insight allows us to retain the idea of minimising the $\ve \alpha$-angle.

-The gearing constrained optimal portfolio has a weakened lower bound that is now given by Theorem \ref{thm:bah} \citet{bauerhouseholder1960}, and not Theorem \ref{thm:kant} because of the impact of the constraint.
-With improved conditioning of the covariance matrix we see we are still able to reduce the lower bound on the the angle between the optimal risky portfolio and $\alpha$, which would in turn reduce the overall angle between the optimal portfolio and the direction of $\alpha$.
-In fact, we note for the constrained optimisation from equation (\ref{eq:minriskgear5}) that a minimisation over the total $\ve \alpha$-angle $\varphi$ is equivalent to minimising the angle between the optimal risky portfolio and the direction of expected returns (equation (\ref{eq:varphi01})).
+The gearing constrained optimal portfolio has a weakened upper bound that is now given by Theorem \ref{thm:bah} \citep{bauerhouseholder1960}, and not Theorem \ref{thm:kant} (the Kantorovich inequality) because of the impact of the constraint.
+With improved conditioning of the covariance matrix we see we are still able to reduce the upper bound on the angle between the optimal risky portfolio and $\ve \alpha$, which would in turn reduce the overall angle between the optimal portfolio and the direction of $\ve \alpha$ and improve overall portfolio performance out-of-sample.
+In fact, we note for the constrained optimisation from Eqn.(\ref{eq:minriskgear5}) that a minimisation over the total $\alpha$-angle $\varphi$ is equivalent to minimising the angle between the optimal risky portfolio and the direction of expected returns.
 This extends the unconstrained result and motivates why the combination of an $\ve \alpha$-angle minimisation is equally useful both in the unconstrained and constrained cases.
-To minimise the overall angle between the optimal portfolio and the expected returns, equation (\ref{eq:riskyretmin2}), we can minimise the angle between the optimal risky portfolio and the expected returns, equation (\ref{eq:riskyretmin1}).
+To minimise the overall angle between the optimal portfolio and the expected returns we can minimise the angle between the optimal risky portfolio and the expected returns, Eqn.(\ref{eq:riskyretmin1}).

+What this means practically is that even when faced with poor forecast ability in the presence of estimation uncertainty, uncertainty that is amplified by the inversion of the covariance matrix, the choice is not a binary one between {\it e.g.} an equally weighted, or risk-weighted portfolio, and the mean-variance solution; but rather there is a smooth deformation of the solution between the traditional mean-variance and the risk-weighted or equally-weight solutions, that can enter the problem via constraints where optimality is dependent on the conditioning of the covariance and the constraints.
+This suggest that there is a regularisation parameter that can be optimally chosen for a given use case and dataset.